African American living history interpreters.

 there from

 another plantation back in the 60s.
-They know there were something like 14
+They know there were something

 slave houses on the plantation in the 1850 census, and took 3 log cabins